Mid Mountains Legal Blog

 What is buying “off the plan”?

-Buying “off the plan” has advantages for the purchaser and for the developer.
+Buying “off the plan” has advantages for both the purchaser and the developer.

 Sales “off the plan” mean that purchasers are committed at an agreed price.
-This goes a long way towards reducing the developer’s commercial risk and is re-assuring to the developer’s financiers.
+This reduces the developer’s commercial risk and is re-assuring to the developer’s financiers.

 The off the plan contract